goni676/Personalized_Data-Driven_Password_Meter/README.md

 * Once you see this output, your Flask server is up and running and ready to handle incoming HTTP requests.
 * To access the Flask application, open a web browser and enters the URL of the application in the address bar.
   This URL typically consists of the host and port where your Flask server is running (e.g., http://127.0.0.1:5000/ or http://localhost:5000/).

+## Flask Application Illustration
+In the following [video](https://app.usebubbles.com/rcwAKvEDhag61BCBnMADBR), you can witness the process of entering the password "Chelsea" within a country that lacks a corresponding model, initially set to 'Argentina' as the selected country.
+Subsequently, the video showcases the resulting score after changing the country to the UK, with 'Chelsea' recognized as one of the frequently used passwords.